BenjaminRains/mdc_analytics/scripts/validation/procedurelog/docs/business_logic_procedurelog.md

 2. **Appointment linkage validation**:
    - Although all procedures have appointment links, further validation is needed to verify the appropriateness of these links
    - Further investigation should determine if procedures are correctly linked to relevant appointments

+### Fee Setting Rules
+1. **Fee Schedule Adherence**: Most procedures (98-99%) should match standard fee schedule
+2. **Custom Fee Criteria**:
+   - Major procedures (over $2,000) may use custom pricing
+   - Adjustments should be documented through the adjustment table, not by altering the base fee
+   - Zero fee procedures should generally be limited to excluded codes

+3. **Zero Fee Guidelines**:
+   - Administrative codes should have zero fees
+   - Diagnostic codes may have nominal or zero fees based on insurance contracts
+   - Courtesy services should be recorded with standard fees and corresponding adjustments

+4. **Fee Schedule Management Patterns**:
+   - The practice maintains a highly standardized fee structure with 74.37% exact matches
+   - Fee schedule gaps (14.19%) primarily affect low-value or administrative procedures
+   - Intentional zero fee overrides (5.53%) are used selectively for specific procedures
+   - Custom pricing is restricted to less than 1% of procedures, primarily for high-value services